srirangamv/srirangamv.github.io/_posts/2017-01-14-spa_app_vuejs.md

 <p>Here we create a simple singple page app(SPA) with Vue.Js to demonstrate templates, components and router.
 This app containes three components which are movies component, actors component and actor's profile component.</p>

 <p>We define three routes, first one is movies route which navigates to movies component which in turn list the movies.
-This is also be the default router loaded when app loads.
-Second one is actors route which navigates actors component which show the list of the actors.
-There is another route which is sub route in actors route. when actor link is clicked it will the actor profile.</p>
+This is also be the default route loaded when app loads initially.
+Second one is actors route which navigates actors component which lists of the actors.
+There is an another route which is a sub route in actors route.
+When an actor link is clicked, it will show the actor profile.</p>

 <p>Below screenshots showing this sample application in action.</p>